 Transfer Leadership Scholarship recipients will be expected to lead and mentor students at Chicago area high schools and community colleges.
 Scholars will encourage and empower others to take on leadership roles and achieve educational success in the fields of science, engineering, architecture, technology, business, and human science.

 - Scholarship award ranging from $30,000 annual tuition to Full Tuition.

 Transfer Leadership Scholars are asked to maintain a commitment to community outreach each academic year that engages and bridges their home and sending communities with the communities at the university, in the Bronzeville neighborhood, and the city of Chicago.
 Additionally, recipients of the Transfer Leadership Scholarship must make satisfactory academic progress towards completing their degree.

-Students applying for the Transfer Leadership Scholarship must submit their general application and their supporting Transfer Leadership Scholarship Application documents at the same time.
-Applicants are awarded the Transfer Leadership Scholarship at the time of admission.
+Students applying for the Transfer Leadership Scholarship must submit their scholarship application by the corresponding dates below.
+Applicants will be notified of Transfer Leadership Scholarship award after the scholarship interview.
 To be considered, students must submit application and all necessary documents by: